Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 Our recommendation

-- Best for: Existing Octopus customers who value convenience, brand trust, and seamless tariff integration
+- Best for: Existing Octopus customers who value convenience, brand trust, and tariff integration that works out of the box

 - Consider alternatives if: You want the lowest price, specific panel/inverter brands, or prefer working with a local specialist